KushTrip/Explorative-Data-Analysis-and-Visualisation/README.md

 The project uses the "Life Expectancy (WHO)" dataset from Kaggle, which covers 193 countries from 2000 to 2015.
 The goal of this analysis is to explore the dataset's structure, clean the data, and use statistical and visual techniques to uncover the key factors correlated with life expectancy.

-The full written report (`firstEda.docx`), which details the findings and methodology, was submitted separately.
+The full written report, which details the findings and methodology, was submitted separately.
 This repository provides the technical Jupyter notebook and the raw data used to generate those findings.

 ---